MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework-v2.md

 ## Session management APIs

-These APIs allow you to manage sessions in a multisession provider environment.
+Use these APIs to manage sessions in a multisession provider environment.

 | Methods | Description |
 |---------|-------------|